tlancon/pypiepi/README.md

     Much cooler!
 For a more accurate simulation, try using more histories or a lower convergence criterion.
-Note, however, that the more a pie deviates from a true circle, the larger your convergence tolerance will need to be to allow the simulation to complete.
+Note, however, that the more a pie deviates from a true circle, the larger your convergence tolerance will need to be to allow the simulation to converge.

-10. Finally, to see an illustration of the points that were randomly placed inside/outside the pie for this simulation, show the simulation image
+10. Finally, to see an illustration of the points that were randomly placed inside/outside the pie for this simulation, show the simulation image:

         >>> automatic_sim = ppp.SimulatePi(manual_mask[:,:,0], histories=3141, criterion=0.00000314, verbose=True)
         >>> automatic_sim.run()